 1. Neither Party shall be liable to the other Party for non-performance or improper performance of its obligations arising hereunder if, and to the extent that, the non-performance or improper performance has resulted from a force majeure event.

 2. Force majeure shall be interpreted by the Parties as any event beyond the Party’s control, which occurs after the date of conclusion hereof, and which could not be foreseen upon signing this Contract.
-Force majeure events include (without limitation) war, civil unrest, strikes, lock-outs and other general labour disputes, natural disasters, exceptional weather conditions, general breakdown or general unavailability of means of transport, fires, explosions and general energy shortages, as well as epidemics.
+Force majeure events include (without limitation) war, civil unrest, strikes, lock-outs, natural disasters, exceptional weather conditions, general breakdown or general unavailability of means of transport, fires, explosions and general energy shortages, as well as epidemics.

 3. If an impediment to the performance hereof arises as a consequence of Force Majeure, the Party concerned shall notify the other Party in writing of the occurrence of such impediment immediately, but no later than within 7 days of the occurrence of Force Majeure, and then, within fourteen (14) days, it shall provide a proof to the other Party of the occurrence of Force Majeure.